 - 1 cup Ghirardelli Peppermint Chunks

-- Make cookie dough: In a small bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt; set aside.
+- In a small bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt; set aside.
 In a separate bowl, whisk together brown sugar, eggs, and peppermint extract until thoroughly combined; set aside.
 In a microwave-safe bowl, combine chopped chocolate and butter.
 Microwave at 50 percent power, stirring occasionally, until melted, 2 to 3 minutes.
 Whisk melted chocolate mixture into egg mixture until combined.
 Fold in flour mixture using a rubber spatula or wooden spoon until no dry streaks remain.
 Stir in peppermint chunks.
 Let dough sit at room temperature for 10 minutes.
 Place crushed candy canes in a separate shallow dish.
 Scoop out 2 tablespoons of dough and roll between palms into a smooth ball.
-Lightly dip top of dough ball into crushed candy canes.
-Transfer dough ball to prepared baking sheet and repeat with remaining dough, being sure to evenly space dough balls on prepared sheets
+Lightly dip top of dough ball into crushed candy canes or sprinkle crushed candy canes on top of dough.
+Transfer dough ball to prepared baking sheet and repeat with remaining dough, being sure to evenly space dough balls on prepared sheets.

 - If using a convection oven, bake about 10 minutes, rotating sheet halfway through